 Absolutely.
 You can always connect your Roku to wifi without a remote.
 However, for that, you will have to use your smartphone.
 You will first have to install the Roku mobile app on the device.
 Then sign in to your Roku account and use the Roku remote to control your Roku device.

-Keep in mind; you will have to connect your Roku and mobile device to the same internet to use the remote.
+Keep in mind; you will have to connect your Roku and mobile device to the same wireless network to use the remote.

 What does it mean when it says connected to your local network but unable to connect to the internet?